vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ---
 ### Count the number of open windows

-Similar to the previous one, count the number of still open windows.
+Similar to the previous example, count the number of open windows.

 ```yaml
 {% raw %}